StenaIT/stenajs-webui/README.md

            @types/react-dom
 ```

+`typescript` is required by `create-react-app` when using Typescript, `stenajs-webui` does not require it.

-If you are also using `@stenajs-webui/elements`, you need to add the following dependencies:
+If you are also using `@stenajs-webui/elements`, you must also add the following dependencies:

 ```
 $ yarn add @fortawesome/fontawesome-svg-core \